passcod/DynWorker/README.markdown

 **DynWorker** is a lowish-level library designed to make threading fun.

-## The Five Pillars
+## The Five-or-so Pillars

     DynWorker.file = '/dynworker.min.js';
     var thread = new DynWorker;

 You do not need to specify a file anymore.
 You specify once which file contains **DynWorker**, and we use that.
-A requirement, however, is that this file should not be concatenated unless you know exactly what you're doing.
+A requirement, however, is that this file should not be concatenated with anything else unless you know exactly what you're doing.

 ---